local-npm/local-npm/README.md

 If you're organizing a conference/meetup/whatever, you can also share this local server with multiple people.
 So if your teammates are constantly installing the same modules over and over again, this can save a lot of time in the long run.

+`local-npm` is also a good way to make `npm install` work offline.
+Assuming new versions of a package haven't been published since you last installed, subsequent `npm install`s will all serve from the cache, without ever hitting a remote server.

 Usage
 ------